webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Abilities/Witch-Lore.md

   - Ability/Tier/low
   - Ability/Pool/Speed
   - Ability/Categories/
-title: Witch Lore
-collection: Abilities
-kind: Compendium
 ---

 ## Witch Lore
 >**Enabler**

 You are trained in the traditional names, habits, suspected lairs, and related topics regarding the witches of your world.
 You know enough of at least one quasi-magical language (such as Latin or Ancient Greek) that you can make yourself understood to them.
 Enabler.